SabaaN/web-scrapper-for-AI-projects/README.md

 ## How It Works

-1. Your query is expanded into a set of related search terms.
+1. Your query is expanded into related AI terms and project-intent searches.
 2. Each source is searched with those terms.
 3. Results are deduplicated by URL.
 4. Listings are scored for AI relevance and low-signal non-AI jobs are removed.
+5. The top 5 matches are marked with `preference_rank`.
-5. Remaining listings are sorted and printed.
+6. Remaining listings are sorted by `relevance_score` from highest to lowest.
-6. The final results are saved as JSON in `results/`.
+7. The final results are saved as JSON in `results/` and Excel in `excel/`.

 ## Output Files